-This frog, known as the Puerto Rican coqui, is small.
+Known as the Puerto Rican coqui, this is a small frog, 34 mm SVL in males and to 41 mm SVL in females.
 The dorsal colors vary from brown to grayish-brown with highly variable color patterns.
 On the dorsal surface it varies from uniform brown to gray and may have a faint "M" between its shoulders.
 It may also have two broad cream or light colored dorsolateral stripes irregularly bordered with tiny black spots.
 Some individuals have a broad cream or light colored band across the head between the eyes.
 The belly is white or yellow, stippled with brown.
 These frogs have large toe pads with no webbing between the toes.
 The eye color varies from brown to gold.
 (Conant and Collins 1991).

 Distribution and Habitat

 Country distribution from AmphibiaWeb's database: Puerto Rico.
-Introduced: Costa Rica, Dominican Republic, United States, Virgin Islands, U.S..
+Introduced: Bahamas, Costa Rica, Dominican Republic, Ecuador, Guam, United States, Virgin Islands, U.S..